navkar/TensorFlow/README.md

 + First identify and set a threshold for support
 + Construct a list of singletons (1 item-set) - To get this list first start with a list that has every possible item
-+ CandidateSingletonList - Get the support value for each item - Keep only those items whose support is greater than the threshold Singleton
++ **CandidateSingletonList** - Get the support value for each item - Keep only those items whose support is greater than the threshold Singleton

 Repeat similar steps for 2 item and 3 item sets.
-This concept will be explained in detail in the successive topics.